 Porsche Taycan Cross Turismo interior, dashboard & comfort

-The Cross Turismo gets the same high-quality, well designed interior as its sister car, as well as the extensive options list that can massively increase the price if you’re not careful
+The Cross Turismo gets the same high-quality interior as its sister car, as well as the extensive options list that can send the price spiralling

-Sit in the driver’s seat of the Taycan Cross Turismo and it’s impossible to tell the difference between it and its saloon sister – but you’d be hard-pressed to say that’s a bad thing, either.
+Sit in the driver’s seat of the Taycan Cross Turismo and it’s impossible to tell the difference between it and its saloon and Sport Turismo sisters – but you’d be hard-pressed to say that’s a bad thing, either.
 The touchscreen-dominated dashboard may not appeal to everyone, but there’s no denying it looks stylish and is premium-quality.

 Porsche Taycan Cross Turismo dashboard

 Behind the steering wheel is the first screen: a 16.8-inch digital driver’s display that has a variety of modes allowing you to select the information you want to see on the move.
 The screen is flanked by a range of touch-sensitive buttons, which operate functions like the headlights and chassis options.